accordproject/slack-app/README.md

 An app for joining the Accord Project Slack workspace.

-The app is hosted at: https://accord-project-slack-signup.herokuapp.com/
+The app is hosted at https://accord-project-slack-signup.herokuapp.com/

 Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
 Accord Project operates under the umbrella of the [Linux Foundation][linuxfound].
 The technical charter for the Accord Project can be found [here][charter].